dune73/katacoda-scenarios/hello-world/step1.md

-This is your VERY first step.
+This is your first step.

 ## Task